mautic/mautic/.github/PULL_REQUEST_TEMPLATE.md

  - Always add tests and ensure they pass.
  - Bug fixes must be submitted against the lowest maintained branch where they apply (lowest branches are regularly merged to upper ones so they get the fixes too.)
- - Features and deprecations must be submitted against the 3.x branch.
+ - Features and deprecations must be submitted against the "features" branch.
 -->

 <!--